fairDataSociety/fave-pdf-reader/README.md

 - You have to get `HUGGINGFACEHUB_API_TOKEN` from here `https://huggingface.co/docs/hub/security-tokens`
 - Rename `.env.example` file to `.env` and paste the token. `HUGGINGFACEHUB_API_TOKEN=<TOKEN>`
 - Run `streamlit run app.py`.

-Once this demo is running, you can upload any pdf file and embed the content in FaVe.
-Also you can ask questions once the upload is finished.